Venues

 CATS library

-The CATS library has an outstanding collection of South Asian materials, including an extraordinary open-access online collection of rare materials, and is the home of HASP, the Heidelberg Asian Studies Publication series.
+The CATS library has an outstanding collection of South Asian materials, including an extraordinary open-access online collection of rare materials, and is the home of the open access publishing platform HASP – Heidelberg Asian Studies Publishing.
 The South Asia Institute was established in 1962 under the leadership of the late Professor Dietmar Rothermund, who was also chairman of the EASAS from 1997 to 2008, and honorary president from 2010 to 2020.
 The SAI is proudly multilingual, with much of its teaching conducted in English, making it an attractive location for students and scholars from all over the world.